Conwy Valley line: Modern services

 The line from Llandudno Junction to Blaenau is single track, and includes the longest single track railway tunnel in the United Kingdom (over 2.2 mi).
-The line's summit 790 ft above sea level is located midway through the tunnel and the gradients either side of it are as steep as 1-in-47 on the southbound ascent through Pont-y-pant and 1-in-43 on the climb out of the terminus at Blaenau for northbound trains.
+The line's summit 790 ft above sea level is located midway through the tunnel and the gradients either side of it are as steep as 1-in-47 (2.1%) on the southbound ascent through Pont-y-pant and 1-in-43 (2.3%) on the climb out of the terminus at Blaenau for northbound trains.

 Between Llandudno Junction and Llandudno the service uses the double track Llandudno branch line from the North Wales Coast Line.
 The fully signalled passing loop at North Llanrwst is the last remaining between Llandudno Junction and Blaenau Ffestiniog and trains on the branch must stop at the signal box there to exchange tokens for the single line sections on either side.

 The line is currently served by 6 trains per day in both directions from Monday to Saturday between Llandudno and Blaenau Ffestiniog (and vice versa), with the first two southbound services of the day starting (and first northbound service turning back) at Llandudno Junction and terminating in Blaenau Ffestiniog.
-The service is reduced to 4 trains per day in both directions on Sundays - this service now operates all year round, rather than in summer only as it did up until the winter 2019 timetable change.
+The service is reduced to 4 trains per day in both directions on Sundays; this service now operates all year round, rather than in summer only as it did up until the winter 2019 timetable change.

 The train service is operated by Transport for Wales Rail and is being marketed as the Conwy Valley Railway (Rheilffordd Dyffryn Conwy).
 A feature of the service is the availability on Conwy Valley trains as well as on local buses in Snowdonia of the new "Tocyn Taith" day ticket.

-From 20 May 2007, Concessionary Travel Pass holders resident in Conwy and Gwynedd have been able to travel free of charge on the Conwy Valley Railway line between Llandudno and Blaenau Ffestiniog, as well as between Llandudno Junction and Llandudno on all Transport for Wales Rail services, as a result of funding provided by the Welsh Assembly Government.
+From 20 May 2007, Concessionary Travel Pass holders resident in Conwy and Gwynedd have been able to travel free of charge on the Conwy Valley Railway line between Llandudno and Blaenau Ffestiniog, as well as between Llandudno Junction and Llandudno on all Transport for Wales Rail services, as a result of funding provided by the Welsh Government.

 A 2008 proposal would have seen the line upgraded to take slate from Blaenau Ffestiniog to the coast.
 The proposal, supported by Gwynedd Council, could have created 50 jobs in Blaenau Ffestiniog.

 In 2013/14 an estimated 116,500 passenger journeys were made on the line, excluding exits and entries at the main line stations of Llandudno Junction, Deganwy and Llandudno.
 This was a small increase compared with the figure of 112,134 in 2012/13.
 Figures show that Blaenau Ffestiniog is the busiest of the line's stations with 44,828 passengers in 2013/14, followed by Betws-y-Coed with 35,400.
 Other stations have very low footfall with Dolgarrog attracting just 828 passengers in 2013/14.